jaredhanson/draft-oauth-scss/draft-hanson-oauth-session-continuity.md

 JSON Web Token Profile for OAuth 2.0 Access Tokens {{!RFC9068}} defines a profile for issuing OAuth 2.0 access tokens in JSON Web Token (JWT) format.
-OAuth 2.0 deployments implementing this specification SHOULD issue access tokens in conformance that profile.
+OAuth 2.0 deployments implementing this specification MAY issue access tokens in conformance that profile.
+Deployments that do not issue access tokens in conformance with that profile SHOULD include semantically equivalent claims in a deployment-specific token format.

-The following additional claims MAY be included to facilitate session continuity.
+The following additional claims SHOULD be included to facilitate session continuity.

+sid - as defined in Section 3 of OpenID.FrontChannel.

+## Refresh Tokens

+Unlike access tokens, refresh tokens are intended only for use with authorization servers.
+Thus, their format is an internal implementation detail of an authorization server and there is little need for a profile to establish interoperability between implementations.

+OAuth 2.0 deployments implementing this specification MAY issue refresh tokens in JWT format.
+Implementations that issue refresh tokens in JWT format SHOULD include the following claims.

+iss - as defined in Section 4.1.1 of {{!RFC7519}}.

+exp - as defined in Section 4.1.4 of {{!RFC7519}}.

+aud - as defined in Section 4.1.3 of {{!RFC7519}}.

+sub - as defined in Section 4.1.2 of {{!RFC7519}}.

+client_id - as defined in Section 4.3 of {{!RFC8693}}.

+iat - as defined in Section 4.1.6 of {{!RFC7519}}.
+This claim identifies the time at which the JWT refresh token was issued.

+jti - as defined in Section 4.1.7 of {{!RFC7519}}.

-sid  OPTIONAL - As defined in Section 3 of OpenID.FrontChannel.
+sid - as defined in Section 3 of OpenID.FrontChannel.

+This specification registers the "application/rt+jwt" media type, which can be used to indicate that the content is a JWT refresh token.
+JWT refresh tokens MUST include this media type in the "typ" header parameter to explicitly declare that the JWT represents a refresh token.

+Deployments that do not issue refresh tokens in JWT format SHOULD include semantically equivalent claims in a deployment-specific token format.

 # Signal Sharing